Patient education: Vasectomy (Beyond the Basics)

 Vasectomy is a safe, effective, and permanent method of birth control for men.
 It is also the most cost-effective form of birth control, costing half as much as a tubal ligation (having a woman's "tubes tied").
 In the United States, one out of five men over the age of 35 has had a vasectomy.

 This topic reviews recommendations for men who are considering vasectomy, including the success and failure rates, as well as how the procedure is done.
 Topics discussing other methods of birth control are available separately.
-(See "Patient information: Permanent sterilization procedures for women (Beyond the Basics)" and "Patient information: Hormonal methods of birth control (Beyond the Basics)" and "Patient information: Long-term methods of birth control (Beyond the Basics)" and "Patient information: Barrier methods of birth control (Beyond the Basics)".)
+(See "Patient education: Permanent sterilization procedures for women (Beyond the Basics)" and "Patient education: Hormonal methods of birth control (Beyond the Basics)" and "Patient education: Long-acting methods of birth control (Beyond the Basics)" and "Patient education: Barrier methods of birth control (Beyond the Basics)".)

 Sperm are produced in the testicles and then move into the epididymis, which sits on the upper surface of each testicle.
 Sperm are stored in the epididymis, where they mature and become capable of fertilization.

-When a vasectomy is performed, the vas deferens are cut and sutured closed, preventing sperm from leaving the epididymis (figure 1).
+When a vasectomy is performed, each vas deferens is cut and cauterized (sometimes sutured closed) to prevent sperm from leaving the epididymis (figure 1).
 This way, no sperm are expelled from the penis at the time of ejaculation.
-(See "Vasectomy and other vasal occlusion techniques for male contraception".)
+(See "Vasectomy".)

 WHO SHOULD CONSIDER A VASECTOMY?